 This is the start of the old logging road that I used as a trail.
 It is about 1km south of the Window Mountain Lake turnoff.

-Shortly after I started up the road, Window Mountain appeared in the distance.
+Soon after I started up the road, Window Mountain appeared in the distance.
 I suspect that it was shortly after I took this picture that I dropped my point and shoot camera.
 I generally hike with 2 cameras: a Canon point and shoot as well as an older Canon DSLR with a filtered lens.
 The DSLR usually stays in my pack until I need it and I use the point and shoot for shots on the fly.
 I realized I was missing my point and shoot after walking several hundred metres up the road and then had to backtrack and search for it.

 The hind footprint of a black bear.